 The electorates, constituted of community groups within the APY Lands, are established under regulations made by the Governor following a recommendation from the Minister for Aboriginal Affairs and Reconciliation.

 The current electorates comprise the following community groups:

 - Iwantja, Amaruna, Railway Bore, Witjintitja and Wallatinna

-The Electoral Commissioner must review the electorates not later than 3 months prior to the APY Executive Board general elections in accordance with section 9(8) of the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981.
+The Electoral Commissioner for South Australia must review the electorates not later than 3 months prior to the APY executive board general elections in accordance with section 9(8) of the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981.

-The first review under the responsibility of the Electoral Commissioner must be completed 3 months prior to the conduct of the general elections that are required to commence on 1 May 2020.
+The first review under the responsibility of the commissioner must be completed 3 months prior to the conduct of the general elections that are to commence on 1 May 2020.

-Details about the review process conducted by the Electoral Commissioner are available through the relevant link below, including all material relating to the conduct of the review.
+Details about the review process conducted by the commissioner are available through the relevant link below, including all material relating to the conduct of the review.

 Review of APY Electorates for the 2020 General Election